parkerl/Go2Term.app/README.markdown

 ![Drag to toolbar](http://dl.dropbox.com/u/3581275/Screens/ugvektm47phg.JPG)

-When you click the Go2Term icon it will open an iTerm session cand `cd` into the topmost Finder windows current path.
+When you click the Go2Term icon it will open an iTerm session cand `cd` into the topmost Finder window's current path.